- The grin lift is one of several surgeries that target the lips and mouth.

 If surgery isn’t for you, consider Botox or fillers.
 Botox reduces the appearance of fine lines and wrinkles by relaxing the muscles in the face.
 Fillers achieve a similar result by filling in soft tissue in the skin, thereby plumping it up.

 » Want to find the right combination of procedures for you?
-Use our virtual consultation tool to discuss your options with multiple plastic surgeons in your area.
+Meet our medical review team.

 Let’s take a look at other mouth surgery options.
 These procedures can be had independently of one another or in combination, to give you a perfectly shaped mouth and a centered smile.